Custom systems

 Next step

 Use standard products first when they fit.
-Use custom systems when the operating layer is the real bottleneck
+Use custom systems when the fix needs a personalized build

 If a report or monitoring plan already solves the problem, keep it simple.
-Use this lane when the buyer needs the machinery around the product, not just the product itself.
+Use this lane when the buyer needs the page, form, checkout path, workflow, or machinery around the product.

 Other products